encode/django-rest-framework/docs/api-guide/renderers.md

 2. An explicit `.template_name` attribute set on this class.
 3. The return result of calling `view.get_template_names()`.

-An example of a view that uses `HTMLRenderer`:
+An example of a view that uses `TemplateHTMLRenderer`:

     class UserInstance(generics.RetrieveUserAPIView):
         """
         A view that returns a templated HTML representations of a given user.
         """
         model = Users
-        renderer_classes = (HTMLRenderer,)
+        renderer_classes = (TemplateHTMLRenderer,)

         def get(self, request, *args, **kwargs)
             self.object = self.get_object()
             return Response({'user': self.object}, template_name='user_detail.html')

-You can use `HTMLRenderer` either to return regular HTML pages using REST framework, or to return both HTML and API responses from a single endpoint.
+You can use `TemplateHTMLRenderer` either to return regular HTML pages using REST framework, or to return both HTML and API responses from a single endpoint.

-If you're building websites that use `HTMLRenderer` along with other renderer classes, you should consider listing `HTMLRenderer` as the first class in the `renderer_classes` list, so that it will be prioritised first even for browsers that send poorly formed `ACCEPT:` headers.
+If you're building websites that use `TemplateHTMLRenderer` along with other renderer classes, you should consider listing `TemplateHTMLRenderer` as the first class in the `renderer_classes` list, so that it will be prioritised first even for browsers that send poorly formed `ACCEPT:` headers.

 **.media_type**: `text/html`

 **.format**: `'.html'`

+See also: `StaticHTMLRenderer`

+## StaticHTMLRenderer

+A simple renderer that simply returns pre-rendered HTML.
+Unlike other renderers, the data passed to the response object should be a string representing the content to be returned.

+An example of a view that uses `TemplateHTMLRenderer`:

+    @api_view(('GET',))
+    @renderer_classes((StaticHTMLRenderer,))
+    def simple_html_view(request):
+        data = '<html><body><h1>Hello, world</h1></body></html>'
+        return Response(data)

+You can use `TemplateHTMLRenderer` either to return regular HTML pages using REST framework, or to return both HTML and API responses from a single endpoint.

+**.media_type**: `text/html`

+**.format**: `'.html'`

+See also: `TemplateHTMLRenderer`

 ## BrowsableAPIRenderer